iamarjun/HackerNews/README.md

 ### Prerequisites

 * Android Studio updated to the latest version (3.1.1 as of doing the project).
-* Some basic theroritical understanding of software architcure (MVC, MVP, MVVM).
+* Some basic theroritical understanding of 3 layer software architcure (MVC, MVP, MVVM).
 * Understanding of RecyclerView and implementation of the same.
 * Understanding of Unit Testing.

 ### Project Structure

-As per MVP architecture project is broken down into 3 main packages:
+As per 3 layer architecture, project is broken down into 3 main packages:

 ## data